Carotid Artery Disease (Plaque) Screening

 The carotid arteries are the two large blood vessels on each side of the neck that supply blood to the brain.
 When the carotid arteries become clogged with plaque, they become narrower, affecting blood flow.
+Complications can be serious.
 If any of the plaque breaks off, it can block the blood flow to the brain, causing a stroke.
-The carotid artery screening test uses ultrasound to identify the presence of plaque in the carotid arteries, which can develop over time without causing any symptoms.
+The carotid artery screening uses ultrasound to identify the presence of plaque in the carotid arteries, which can develop over time without causing any symptoms.

 About Carotid Artery Disease

 Carotid artery disease occurs when plaque starts to collect and build up in the carotid arteries.
 You have two carotid arteries, one on each side of the neck, which carry blood to the brain.
 Plaque is made up of cholesterol, calcium, and other cellular substances and it can collect in the arteries, making the arteries stiffer and narrower.
 This is defined as carotid artery disease, which is a form of atherosclerosis.
 Clogged arteries do not deliver blood and oxygen as well as they should to the brain.
 Carotid artery disease develops slowly over time as people age, and most people have no symptoms.
 In fact, for 4 out of 5 people who have a stroke, the first symptom they experience is the stroke.1

 People who have carotid artery disease, which is a form of atherosclerosis, can often have plaque buildup in arteries in other parts of the body as well.
 Carotid artery disease is a major risk factor for stroke, because plaque can either break off and travel to the brain, or it can block blood flow to the brain.
 A stroke is a medical emergency, because the loss of blood supply causes the brain cells to begin to die within minutes.